-This feature requires holding B2B orders in a Pending Shipment state for a period of time before being "released" for fulfillment.
+B2B orders will be held in a Pending Shipment state for a period of time before being "released" for fulfillment.
 Orders are validated against your configured purchase limits at the time of release.
 If an order is placed that surpasses the allowed limit, then the excess item quantity will be cancelled when orders are released for fulfillment.
+An Item Cancelled notification will be sent to the customer if enabled in your order email settings.

 Examples: